tmtsoftware/icd/docs/src/main/idbs/overview.md

 The current version of the IDBS browser user interface includes the following features:

-* Allows browsing all the subsystems and their components (including previously published versions as well as unpublished working versions).
+* Allows browsing all the subsystems and their components (including previously published versions as well as uploaded, unpublished working versions).
 * View the API for a subsystem or an individual component.
 * Browse interfaces between subsystems, or components within subsystems.
 * Upload directories containing the model files for a subsystem API